ryanbmarx/graphics-docs/links.md

 	<link rel="stylesheet" type="text/css" href="//photodesk.chicagotribune.com.s3.amazonaws.com/Graphics/graphics-libraries-no-delete/tribune-datatables.css">
 Use our custom [tableizer][tableizer] to easily make the table.
 No need to use the `data-title` attribute as we would with [static tables](#static-table).

 The interactive table has a completely different system for being responsive.
-If you find that your columns aren't sorting properly, or want them to sort in a way that's different than the cells content, you can add a `data-value` attribute, which takes priority when sorting.
+If you find that your columns aren't sorting properly, or want them to sort in a way that's different than the cells content, you can add a `data-order` attribute, which takes priority when sorting.
 For instance, a column with dollar figures and a couple of "n/a" or other notes would sort in alphabetical order not numerical order (because of the text).
 Commas, percent signs and dollar signs do not disrupt sorting.
-Use the `data-value` attribute to give numerical values for the cell.
+Use the `data-order` attribute to give numerical values for the cell.
 For instance, this table will sort alphabetically

 	<table id='' class=''>
 		<thead>